-There are many companies offering podcast hosting services.
-However, we will be looking for the ones that are the easiest to use, offer great tools and support, and of course flexibility in file sizes.
+That being said, let’s take a look at the best podcast hosting services that you can use.
+There are many companies offering these services.
+However, we will be reviewing the ones that are the easiest to use, offer great tools and support, and have flexibility in file sizes.

-They will also automatically submit your episodes to all the top podcast directories which ensures that your podcast is available on all devices and apps.
+They will also automatically submit your episodes to all the top podcast directories, which ensures that your podcast is available on all devices and apps.

 Their embeddable podcast player looks great and works well on all screen sizes.
 It shows the cover art, social sharing buttons, forward and backward skip controls, and more.

-If you don’t want to make a website, then BuzzSprout can make one for you.
+They also offer a free WordPress plugin that makes embeds even easier.
+If you don’t want to make a website, then Buzzsprout can make one for you.
 You can customize its design and use your own custom domain name.

-It offers a popular WordPress podcasting plugin called PowerPress which makes it super-easy to manage a podcast directly from your WordPress website.
+It offers a popular WordPress podcasting plugin called PowerPress that makes it super easy to manage a podcast directly from your WordPress website.

 Using Blubrry with PowerPress makes it easy to upload your podcast episodes directly to your podcast hosting provider.
 It also allows you to easily submit your podcast to Apple Podcasts (previously iTunes) and Google Podcasts.